-Franciscan Children's complies with state and federal patient's rights and regulations.
+Franciscan Hospital for Children complies with state and federal patient's rights and regulations.
 The patient's rights of minors and incompetent patients are exercised through the parent/legal guardian, except patients under 18 years of age who are legally classified as emancipated minors.